A simple method to find temporal overlap between THz and X-ray pulses using X-ray-induced carrier dynamics in semiconductors

-Figure~\ref{Fig4}(d) shows the time evolution of the differential intensity of transmitted THz pulses between the pumped and unpumped conditions for Si with a thickness of $500$~$\mu$m.
-The photon energy $h\rm \nu$, the pulse energy, the size, and the repetition rate of XFEL were $10$~keV, $1.2 \times 10^9$~photons/pulse, $344$~$\mu$m $\times$ $368$~$\mu$m, and $30$~Hz, respectively.
-We observed a decrease in the THz transmission due to x-ray-induced carriers, which is consistent with the results obtained at SPring-8.
+Figure~\ref{Fig4}(d) shows the time evolution of the differential intensity of transmitted THz pulses between the pumped and unpumped conditions for Si with the thickness of $500$~$\mu$m.
+The photon energy $h\rm \nu$, the pulse energy, the size, and the repetition rate of XFEL were $10$~keV, $1.2 \times 10^9$~photons/pulse, $344$~$\mu$m $\times$ $368$~$\mu$m, and $15$~Hz, respectively.
+To prevent the XFEL pulses transmitted from the sample from affecting the Schottky diode, a gold mirror was placed downstream of the sample to reflect and detect only the THz pulses.
+We observed a decrease in the THz transmission due to X-ray-induced carriers, which is consistent with the results obtained at SPring-8.
 The fall time of the transmission is $\sim 20$~ps, corresponding to the temporal duration of the THz pulse.
+Note that the chirped pulse induced by the carriers in the sample may also contribute to the fall time.
 Furthermore, we observed an asymmetry shape in the fall of the transmission, where it shows a gradual change in the negative delay range ($\Delta t < 0$) while a steep reduction in the positive delay range ($\Delta t > 0$).
 This response is explained by the temporal profile of the THz pulse.
 The THz pulse generated by the gas-plasma method has a main peak at the beginning of the pulse and a long tail, as depicted in Fig.~\ref{Fig4}(b).
-In $\Delta t < 0$, the x-ray pulse overlaps with the tail end of the THz pulse, resulting in a gradual change in the THz transmission.
-In contrast, in $\Delta t > 0$, the x-ray pulse overlaps with the main peak of the THz pulse, and the transmission exhibits a steep change.
+In $\Delta t < 0$, the X-ray pulse overlaps with the tail end of the THz pulse, resulting in a gradual change in the THz transmission.
+In contrast, in $\Delta t > 0$, the X-ray pulse overlaps with the main peak of the THz pulse, and the transmission exhibits a steep change.
 If we define the beginning of the THz pulse as the time when the intensity changes by more than $3 \sigma$ from the averaged value in the positive delay range above $20$~ps, we were able to determine the temporal overlap with an accuracy of less than $2$~ps, as shown in Figs.~\ref{Fig4}(d).
-This value is a sufficient accuracy to find the overlap from a wide temporal range in the THz pump-x-ray probe experiments.
+This value is a sufficient accuracy to find the overlap from a wide temporal range in the THz pump-X-ray probe experiments.
+The tail of the THz pulse is generated by vibrations of water in the air.
+The temporal resolution of this method may be improved by removing the water on the THz path and shortening the pulse duration.
 We note that Fig.~\ref{Fig4}(e) shows the time evolution of the transmission of THz pulses for GaAs.
 The response of THz transmission in GaAs shows the same behavior as in Si.
 This is because the intensity of transmitted THz pulses was reduced to near the detection limit due to the high XFEL pulse energy, and there is no significant difference in the carrier dynamics between the samples in this time scale.
+Note that we also confirmed a decrease in the THz transmission using a smaller XFEL beam size of $5.0$~$\mu$m $\times 7.6$~$\mu$m focused with compound refractive lenses~\cite{Katayama2019}, which is often used for optical pump-XFEL probe experiments at SACLA, for Si with the thickness of 1000~$\mu$m (not shown).